JuliaMeee/mthesis-distributed-provenance-search/README.md

 - Service that represents a provenance controller and can answer queries about individual bundles in storage of this provenance controller.
 - OpenAPI specification\*: `http://localhost:8081/swagger-ui/index.html#`

+Both OpenAPI specifications contain multiple executable query examples to test the demo.

 See the <b>prov-traverser</b> API to list available validity checks and traversal priorities.
-See the <b>bundle-searcher</b> API to understand queries and supported version preferences.
-Currently supported version preferences are "LATEST" and "SPECIFIED.

-Both OpenAPI specifications contains multiple executable query examples to test the demo.
+Queries are explained further in this readme.

-You can also run requests to the prov-traverser and bundle-searcher containers from the <b>debug-shell</b> container**.
+You can also run requests to the prov-traverser and bundle-searcher containers from the <b>debug-shell</b> container.

 \*<i> Note that the service containers must be running for the OpenAPI specification to load.
-It might take up to a minute for the services and their OpenAPI specifications to load after (re)starting the containers.
-\*\* If you get `Failed to connect to prov-traverser port 8000 after X ms: Connection refused`, wait a few seconds and try again.</i>

 <h2>Query structure</h2>
 Following diagrams contain information relevant for structuring a query.
 The methods declared in the interfaces are ommited in their implementations to save space and put emphasis on the fields that user will use to specify a query.
 Example queries are in the OpenApi specifications.